It is gratifying to discover that mankind is still capable of finding new ways of being weird.

 “Yah, I know, that one there is my fucking kid.”

-Some might really enjoy this community style viewing.
+Some might really enjoy this `community style' viewing.
 I do not.
-I also wonder if it is affecting theater attendance and the movie business in general.
-I am sure there are a team of scientists working on this very problem, I’m sure a bunch of studies are out there, I have not read one of them.
-But my take away, unless you can sneak in a full wine and cheese board into an empty matinee, going to the movies just might not be worth it.
+My take away, as I grow grumpier and older and more frugal, is that unless you can sneak a full wine and cheese board into an empty matinee, going to the movies just might not be worth it.

 Give me my big ass flat screen, surround sound, and my comfy couch.
 Hell I don’t even need pants on, and I’ll still shush my wife.